What Does It Cost to Register a Trademark in Canada?

 Official Fees

 Official fees are the fees payable to the Canadian Intellectual Property Office.
-There is a trademark application filing fee of $347.35 CAD (in 2023) for the first class of goods and services in your Canadian trademark application.
-For each class of goods and services beyond the first, there is a further cost of $105.26 CAD (in 2023) per class payable when filing your application.
+There is a trademark application filing fee of $478.15 CAD in 2025 for the first class of goods and services in your Canadian trademark application.
+For each class of goods and services beyond the first, there is a further cost of $145.12 CAD in 2025 per class payable when filing your application.

 Class headings describe, in very broad terms, the nature of goods or services contained in each class.
-Class 18, for example, includes mainly leather, imitations of leather and certain goods made of those materials, but importantly, this class does not include clothing, footwear, and headwear made from leather for dress by people.
-Navigating class headings requires careful consideration to avoid misclassifying goods and services in your application.
+Class 18, for example, includes mainly leather, imitations of leather and certain goods made of those materials, but importantly, this class does not include clothing, footwear, and headwear made from leather worn by people.

-It should be noted that a trademark registration covering a larger number of classes, or areas of commerce, will entail higher official fees at filing and most likely also higher professional fees over the time period from application to registration.
-But it is also a trademark registration having a broader scope of exclusive rights and correspondingly it is a trademark registration of greater value.
+It should be noted that a trademark registration covering a larger number of classes, or areas of commerce, will entail higher official fees at filing.
+It is also likely to have higher professional fees from application to registration but will also have a broader scope of exclusive rights and is a trademark registration of greater value.

 This is analogous to the cost to build a 4000 square foot house being more than the cost to build a 2000 square foot house, all else being equal.
 There is just more time (professional fees) and materials (official fees) involved in building a bigger asset, which will ultimately be worth more.